 Steven got interested in sound recording when he received a reel-to-reel tape recorder for his 15th birthday.
 As he was already involved in the organisation of a local youth club, he used the equipment to record live bands, including an early Pink Floyd performance.
 He designed his own little mixing desk and made microphones out of dictating machines spares.
 Not surprisingly Steven went on to study electronics and at the same time founded an electronic equipment import and distribution company in Holland.
-Having completed a studio engineering course in the USA, he expanded into studio design and record production.
+Having completed a sound engineering course in the USA, he expanded into studio design and record production.

 At the age of 25 Steven moved to England to pursue a career with a leading British sound equipment design organisation.
 This brought him into contact with leading acoustics companies in Europe, the USA and Far East and expanded his knowledge of human auditory perception and formal testing procedures.
 In his early thirties he joined the Japanese consumer electronics giant JVC and travelled extensively throughout the world, networking with innovators and researchers working in the field of sound processing and early computer technologies.

 In the eighties Steven embarked on a parallel career in counselling and parenting skills and was involved in the establishment of the first national parenting organisation in the UK.
-He ran many parenting and relationship classes for parents and for couples expecting their first baby, guiding them through this life-changing period.
+He ran many parenting and relationship classes for parents and couples expecting their first baby, guiding them through this life-changing period.
 He was trained by leading child-development experts from Europe, the USA and Australasia and he eventually became a certified group counsellor and master-trainer.

 At the same time Steven also got interested in methods that stimulate faster and better learning.
 This included the use of baroque music, breathing techniques and suggestive language.
 He was actively involved in organising a number of international conferences on the subject and met many of the leading innovators in the field.

-For many years Kaśka Michaëlis has lectured and given workshops at colleges and universities in the U.K. on subjects ranging from counselling and communication skills to accelerated learning techniques, assertiveness training and courses for women returners.
+or many years Kaśka Michaëlis has lectured and given workshops at colleges and universities in the U.K. on subjects ranging from counselling and communication skills to accelerated learning techniques, assertiveness training and courses for women returners.
 She also has facilitated parenting and parents-to-be courses for both parents and educational professionals.Kaśka Michaëlis is the author of two books in Polish, 'Develop your genius mind' and 'Super-possibilities of your mind' in which she presents a picture of a new style of education that encourages the learner to understand his or her own thought processes and emotional make up.
 This leads to greater control over the mind, body and spirit and allows the student to be much more effective and a happier person.

 Kaśka Michaëlis offers her counselling, psychotherapy and coaching services to clients throughout the world in either English or Polish.